SachsLab/OpenMER/docs/getting-started.md

-Our primary method of distributing the full NeuroportDBS Suite is as a giant zip file.
+Our primary method of distributing the full OpenMER Suite is as a giant zip file.
 TODO: Link!

 If you want to setup the individual pieces on an internet-connected computer (e.g., for development or testing) then please look at the [For Developers](./for-developers.md) documentation.